 JENNY: Do you think it’s arrogant of us to say we are atheists and not agnostic—that we don’t leave room for the possibility of God or any god(s)?

 DANIELLE: I don’t.
 When I was a teenager I used to work at a Catholic convent (long story), and I would constantly ask the sisters questions about their role in the community, or why they drove brand-new cars if they had taken a vow of poverty—things like that.
 The only answer I ever got was “Because!”—like I was a toddler asking why the sky is blue.
 But one day, one of the sisters said, “It is not wise to question religion as if you could possibly know the world at your age.”
-And I was like, did you just dismiss my curiosity because I’m a teenager?
+And I was like, Did you just dismiss my curiosity because I’m a teenager?
 How rude!
-At that point in my life, I think I was an atheist who thought that maybe one day I’d find the “right” religion—atheism was more about not wanting to be Catholic than it was about knowing what I really believed or didn’t believe.
+At that point in my life, I still thought that maybe one day I’d find the “right” religion—my atheism was more about not wanting to be Catholic than it was about knowing what I really believed or didn’t believe.
 But that nun was so dismissive about what she saw as my arrogance that she didn’t even recognize her own.

-DANIELLE: Do you feel arrogant because you don’t call yourself an agnostic?
-(Aw, thank you!)
+Do you feel arrogant because you don’t call yourself an agnostic?

 JENNY: I will never go to another country and try to convert the people who live there to my system of beliefs.
 I will never ask anyone to donate money to me or my religious beliefs so I can persuade other people to believe what I believe.
 I mean, I could go on and on.
 But it just seems the opposite of arrogant because I am not denying anyone anything.